-The below key management personnel compensation represents the total compensation (base salary, incentives, benefits and pension contributions) that was charged to salaries and employee benefits in the consolidated statement of income for the Chief Executive Officer and the executive management of the Credit Union, who have the authority and responsibility for planning, directing and controlling the activities of the Credit Union.
-In addition, members of the Board of Directors, in their capacity as Directors, received remuneration of \$408 (2021 - \$385) in aggregate.
+The below key management personnel compensation represents the total compensation charged to salaries and employee benefits in the consolidated statement of income for the Chief Executive Officer and the executive management of the Credit Union, who have the authority and responsibility for planning, directing and controlling the activities of the Credit Union.
+In addition, members of the Board of Directors, in their capacity as Directors, received remuneration of \$470 (2022 - \$408) in aggregate.